Choosing your Courses

 As an MSc student, you may be able to audit the equivalent of one 20 credit course per semester, in addition to your standard requirement of 120 credits of taught courses.

 Auditing means that you sit in on a course you are interested in without being formally assessed for your performance.

 Auditing is at the discretion, and by approval of, the Course Organiser and your Programme Director.
 Some courses might not accept auditing students, for example, if the course is already full.

 Some may only allow auditing students to attend lectures, while others may expect you to play a full role in seminar discussions.

 - How do I request to audit a course?

 It is each student’s own responsibility to contact course organisers before signing up for their course to clarify whether auditing is possible and under what circumstances.

-- Once received, the Postgraduate Support team will update your student record accordingly
+- Once received, the Postgraduate Teaching Office will update your student record accordingly

 - The course will appear on your student record as "class only"

 The Course Change Form will open from 3rd January 2024 until 26th January 2024.